Gibbatron/Gibbatron.github.io/rnaseq-course-d1.md

 <img src="/assets/img/figure-12.png" alt="Dataset that we will be using" width="1000"/>

 - Clicking on the dataset title will load the series record for that dataset.
+Can everyone follow this [link](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE225253) and follow along.

 <img src="/assets/img/figure-13.png" alt="GEO series record" width="500"/>